Clinton Mata: Club Brugge

 Mata then joined the defending Belgian champions, Club Brugge, but only made his debut on the ninth matchday in the derby against Cercle Brugge due to an injury.
 Mata evolved into a starter for the club during his first season, where they finished runner-up in the league.
 He was also utilised in Club Brugge's UEFA Champions League campaign.
 In the following season, Mata had experienced his breakthrough when he played almost every game and won the Belgian championship with Club Brugge after the COVID-19 pandemic had resulted in the season being abandoned.

+Lyon

+On 6 July 2023, Mata signed for Ligue 1 club Lyon on a three-year contract.
+The transfer fee was a reported €5 million.

 International career

 In July 2014 Mata was asked to switch his international allegiance to Angola.
-He made his debut for Angola later that year.
+He made his debut for the Angola national team later that year, earning 8 caps over two years.

+Belgium national team manager Roberto Martínez said he had been particularly impressed by Mata, and had regretted learning of his choice for Angola; Mata stated that he had no regrets playing for Angola.

+In June 2024, Mata returned to the Angolan national team.